s88037z/taroko-hw/README.md

   - `cd ./taroko-server`
   - install deps with `npm install`
   - `npm run dev`
-  - it should run in port:3000 by default
+  - it should run on port:3000 by default
 - Run local contacts-app:
   - `cd ./contacts-app`
   - install deps with `npm install`